Mai0313/Mentor/docs/Bandgap_Reference_Verification_RAK/Bandgap_Reference_Verification_RAK_parsed.md

 Here is the image describtion:
 ```
-The image depicts an electronic circuit schematic.
-The schematic is divided into two main sections:
+The image shows a schematic diagram of an electronic circuit.
+The diagram is divided into two main sections: the left section and the right section.

-1. **Left Section:**
+### Left Section:
-   - This section contains a power supply arrangement.
+- The left section contains a simple circuit with two voltage sources and a ground connection.
 - There are two voltage sources labeled "vdc=vdd" and "vdc=avss".
-   - The "vdc=vdd" source is connected to a node labeled "PPA" and is grounded.
+- The "vdc=vdd" source is connected to a node labeled "PPA" and is also connected to a ground symbol through a component labeled "gnd".
-   - The "vdc=avss" source is connected to a node labeled "SSA" and is also grounded.
+- The "vdc=avss" source is connected to a node labeled "SSA" and is also connected to the ground symbol.
+- The ground symbol is connected to the bottom of the "vdc=avss" source.
-   - The connections are highlighted with red dots at the nodes.
+- The connections are highlighted with red lines, and the "vdc=vdd" source is enclosed in a red square.

-2. **Right Section:**
+### Right Section:
-   - This section contains a circuit labeled "BGR Circuit" which stands for Bandgap Reference Circuit.
+- The right section contains a more complex circuit labeled "BGR_Circuit".
-   - The BGR Circuit is enclosed in a green rectangular box.
+- The circuit is enclosed in a green rectangular box.
-   - At the top of the BGR Circuit, there is a current source labeled "I18" connected to a node labeled "vdd".
+- At the top of the box, there is a current source labeled "I18" connected to a node labeled "vdd".
-   - Inside the BGR Circuit, there are two current sources and several resistors arranged in a specific configuration.
+- Below the current source, there are two current sources connected in parallel, each with a resistor connected in series.
-   - The output of the BGR Circuit is labeled "V_BGR" and is connected to a capacitor labeled "c=1p" and a node labeled "gnd" (ground).
+- The node between the two resistors is labeled "V_BGR".
+- The "V_BGR" node is connected to an external capacitor labeled "c=1p" and a ground symbol labeled "gpd".
+- The bottom of the "BGR_Circuit" is connected to a node labeled "vss".

+### Connections:
+- The "PPA" node from the left section is connected to the "vdd" node in the right section.
-   - The "V_BGR" node is also connected to the right side of the schematic.
+- The "SSA" node from the left section is connected to the "vss" node in the right section.

+### Labels and Colors:
+- The labels "PPA" and "SSA" are in blue.
+- The labels "vdc=vdd" and "vdc=avss" are in orange.
+- The labels "vdd", "vss", and "V_BGR" are in red.
+- The ground symbols are in green.
+- The connections are highlighted with red lines.

-Overall, the schematic shows a power supply section on the left and a Bandgap Reference Circuit on the right, with connections and components clearly labeled.
+Overall, the image depicts a schematic of a voltage reference circuit, likely a bandgap reference (BGR) circuit, with connections to power supply nodes and ground.
 ```

 **Figure 29: Plotting supply current**